Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

 Oh shit.
 It's the damn bootloader!

-The only way it could know if you were ready to take the next step was through pixelated smoke signals and _your_ feedback across time.
+The only way it could have known if you were ready to take the next step was through pixelated smoke signals and _your_ feedback across time.
 You were obviously _online,_ but it needed to know you were able to _parse_ the message before proceeding to the next step of the boot sequence.
 It couldn't know _when_ you were ready, only _you_ could know - but it was designed to be ready _whenever you were._